Pablo-source/targets-test/README.md

 - This will allow me using Modeltime, then apply every model to each of the different branches created by Targets, so the model will ran by each metric in the pipeline
 - This is the current active issue where I will add those models to the existing Targets pipeline in a new branch on git called "ts_models"

 ## 4.Pipeline 05.
-Dynamic branching including ARIMA and Prophet moedls
+Dynamic branching including ARIMA and Prophet models

 Over the next two days I will include a new folder in this project called "Pipeline_05_ARIMA_Prophet_models" containing all required files to run and replicate this new pipeline: